 - Class Notes.
-These can be downloaded directly from the Stat 613 Canvas e-room. - JMP 10 (software), SAS Institute, downloadable from upenn.onthehub.com - Stine and Foster, Statistics for Business, Second Edition, Pearson.
+These can be downloaded directly from the Stat 613 Canvas e-room.
+They will be published in weekly installments. - JMP 11 (software), SAS Institute, downloadable from upenn.onthehub.com - Stine and Foster, Statistics for Business, Addison Wesley.

 Optional (on reserve at Lippincott Library)